andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 # Tor hidden services for beginners on MacOSX

-## Setup
+Here I describe how to setup a Tor hidden service on MacOSX in a beginner-friendly way.

+The basic steps are:

 * Install Tor
 * Setup a local server
 * Hide stuff about your server
 * Enable the hidden services

+If you feel comfortable about the first 3 of the above steps, this post might not be for you.
+I recommend trying Tor's Guide: [Configuring Tor Hidden Service](https://www.torproject.org/docs/tor-hidden-service.html.en).
+To read more about how Hidden Services work, I recommend the [Tor Project site](https://www.torproject.org).

 ### Install Tor

-There are a few different ways to install Tor and we will do two of them.
-First we will install Tor from source and second we will install the Tor Browser.
+We will install the Tor Project in two different ways.
+The first is **from source** because it is easier to run the hidden service from this instance of Tor and second is the **Tor Browser**, which I find useful and easy for browsing.

-[Install homebrew](http://brew.sh/) by copying and running the first command.
-Homebrew is an installation helper that makes life on a mac much easier.
+[Install Homebrew](http://brew.sh/) by copying and running the first command.
+It's an installation helper that makes life on a mac easier.

-Now that you have homebrew installed, run
+With homebrew installed, run:

 ```
 brew install tor
 ```

-You should see something like this:
+You should see something like:
 ```
 You will find a sample `torrc` file in /usr/local/etc/tor.
 It is advisable to edit the sample `torrc` to suit